 Montana Hill Guest Ranch has expansive acreage and is nestled in gentle hills with pine trees.
 It is surrounded by public lands with lakes and scenic trails.
 The fresh air, panoramic views, and quiet surroundings contribute to an environment that will charge your batteries and relieve the stress of busy lives.
 Prepare for an unforgettable vacation.

 Montana Hill is one of the few ranches where you can bring your own horse.
 There are four log cabins nestled amongst the cotton woods.
 They are tastefully decorated with antiques and western collectibles.
 Al even built log-canopy beds for each cabin and Elaine gave them her feminine decorating touches.
 Each cabin has a Vermont cast iron gas fireplace, en suite, and kitchenette.
 On the decks there are private hot tubs, barbeques and comfy chairs for relaxing.

 In the main ranch house, you can enjoy a game of billiards, read a book in front of the river rock fireplace decorated with trophy caribou, moose, cougar, and antlers, or take one of the many movies back to your cabin.

-A full gourmet breakfast is included each morning.
+Breakfast is included each morning.
 You can cook your other meals in the privacy of your own cabin or visit one of the local restaurants in the area.
-There’s also a ranch store, with lots of specialty items.

 Montana HilI Guest Ranch is a five-hour drive from Vancouver, B.C., and just an hour and half north of Kamloops.
 Come stay a night or longer and do as much or as little as you like.
 Group bookings welcomed.
 You can learn more and book your stay at online or call them – 1 (250) 593-9807